 Planting out the seedlings

 When the seedlings and the soil are ready and the time is right, we start transplanting the seedlings into the ground.
+If you can, choose calm, overcast days.
+On sunny days, start in the late afternoon to reduce the amount of full sun the newly transplanted seedlings get.

-If you have loose soil, the hole does not have to be bigger than the pot of the seedling.
-However, if you are dealing with heavy soil, making a slightly bigger hole makes sense.
+First, dig a planting hole big enough for your seedling.
+I like to use a hand spade for that.
+If you have loose soil, the hole does not have to be bigger than the seedling’s pot.
+However, making a slightly bigger hole makes sense if you are dealing with heavy soil.
 You want to encourage the seedling to grow outwards.

 If the soil is very dry, which often happens in a dry spring, water the hole first, before planting the seedlings into it.
-Then water the seedling after planting so the dirt fills in any room between the seedling and the ground.
+Then, water the seedling after planting so the dirt fills any room between the seedling and the ground.
 You don’t want to give the roots any chance to dry out.

 Protect the newly planted seedling